AWSKMSGenerateDataKeyWithoutPlaintextRequest

 Specifies the encryption context that will be used when encrypting the data key.

-For more information, see Encryption Context in the AWS Key Management Service Developer Guide.
+For more information, see Encryption context in the Key Management Service Developer Guide.

 Declaration